Title and statement of responsibility area

 The records are located at the Congregation of the Sisters of St. Joseph in Canada - London site archives.

 Restrictions on access

-Some records may be restricted to public access until 30 years after the death of Sister Margaret Ferris.
+These records are restricted to public access until 30 years after the death of Sister Margaret Ferris.

 The Archives reserves the right to restrict access to the collection depending on the condition of the archival material, the amount of material requested, and the purpose of the research.
 The use of certain materials may also be restricted for reasons of privacy or sensitivity, or under a donor agreement.
 Access restrictions will be applied equally to all researchers and reviewed periodically.
 No researcher will be given access to any materials that contain a personal information bank such as donor agreements or personnel records, or to other proprietary information such as appraisals, insurance valuations, or condition reports.

 Permission to study archival records does not extend to publication or display rights.
 The researcher must request this permission in writing from the Archives.